 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.

-We recommend that volunteers take advantage of the very affordable Hungarian and Romanian lessons offered exclusively to IVHQ volunteers by our program staff in Romania.
+We recommend that volunteers take advantage of the very affordable Hungarian and Romanian lessons offered exclusively to IVHQ volunteers by local language teachers.
 These language courses are organized during your program orientation and are tailored to each volunteer’s current level of Hungarian or Romanian.
 We believe that taking these lessons can help you immensely with your day to day volunteer work and communicating with local people.

 - 3 hour intensive class (1 person): US$15 (recommended for short term volunteers)

 - 1 hour (1 person): US$10 per person